BananeRapeuse/litera1n/README.md

 (also remember to install python with this error)

-_with this error you must read the #must do section_
+_with this error you must read the #must do section_ **(it is possible you encounter problemes with all the dependencies installed, for moment we don't have find how to fix this issue, please re-try on a other computer (the only way to "fix" the issue))**

 # Credits:
 - [axi0mX](https://github.com/axi0mx) for the checkm8 exploit, ipwndfu and the checkm8 description